schlopp96/DocuPort_PSG/README.md

 ---

-> Added in v2.0.0-Beta Update
+> Added in v2.0.1-Beta update

 - The command-line-interface version of the application is entirely self explanatory through on-screen directions.
 - Simply follow the instructions displayed on screen, and you'll be fine!